uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "An individual, organization, or group of individuals or organizations responsible for . . . [the] manufacture, marketing, and/or distribution" of the platform edition (Lee et al. 2024; IFLA 2009)

 Both publishers and distributors may be included in this field.

+Use information available on MobyGames, Wikipedia, Steam, fansites, and/or the platform edition’s official website, title screen, credits sequence, and/or advertising to confirm the publisher(s) and distributor(s).

 *text input field* [R][+]